microsoft/mls-excel-app/README.md

 ### Selected Service

 After selecting a service, you will be shown the required input and output parameters and their respective data types that you must give in order to have a successful submission.
-This is shown in the image below:
+All data types that are supported in the Machine Learning Server are supported for the add-in.
+Please note that everything is column-wise.
+For example, if your data type of your parameter is a vector.
+It needs to be a column-vector.
+With a data frame, it needs to be columns of data with the labels at the top.

 <img alt="screenshot" src="readme_assets/selectedService.png">